1. What is V2G and V2X?

 V2G solutions are ready to hit the market and start doing their magic.
 Yet, some hurdles need to be overcome before V2G becomes the mainstream energy management tool.

 Multiple hardware providers have developed device models compatible with vehicle-to-grid technology.
 Just like any other charging devices, V2G chargers already come in many shapes and sizes.

 Usually, the maximum charging power is around 10 kW — just enough for home or workplace charging.
 In the future, even wider charging solutions will apply.
 Vehicle-to-grid charging devices are DC chargers, since this way the cars' own unidirectional on-board chargers can be bypassed.
 There have been also projects where a vehicle have an onboard DC charger and the vehicle can be plugged to an AC charger.
 However, this is not a common solution today.

 To wrap up, devices exist and are feasible, yet there's still room for improvement as the technology matures.

 B. V2G compatible vehicles

-Currently, Nissan has outpaced other car manufacturers by bringing V2G compatible car models to the market.
+Currently, CHAdeMo vehicles (such as Nissan) has outpaced other car manufacturers by bringing V2G compatible car models to the market.
 All Nissan Leafs on the market can be discharged with vehicle-to-grid stations.
 The ability to support V2G is a real thing for vehicles and many other manufacturers will hopefully join the club of vehicle-to-grid compatibles soon.
 For instance, Mitsubishi has also announced plans to commercialize V2G with Outlander PHEV.